Kaheem Parris: Club career

-In 2017, Parris made his National Premier League debut for Cavalier.
+In 2017, Parris made his Jamaican National Premier League debut for Cavalier, a club based in the capital city of Kingston.
 In January 2018, he scored three goals in three consecutive games.

 In September 2019, Parris was loaned to the Slovenian top division side Domžale.
 However, he made only one appearance for the club and soon left on loan to Slovenian second division club Krka.
 In July 2020, Parris signed a new season-long loan deal with Krka.
 He was the top goalscorer of the Slovenian second division with 16 goals.

 In July 2021, Parris signed a two-year contract with Slovenian top division team Koper.

 On 2 September 2022, Parris transferred to Ukrainian Premier League side Dynamo Kyiv for a transfer fee believed to be over €1 million, which became the new record departure for Koper.
 He signed a four-year contract with Dynamo, with an option for another year.

 On 6 September 2023, Azerbaijan Premier League club Sabah announced the season-long loan signing of Parris from Dynamo Kyiv.

 On 24 June 2024, Parris signed a four-year contract with Sabah.